AlexJelani/AlexJelani/README.md

 See more of my work in https://alexander-jelani-portfolio.web.app/

 Hello, my name is Jelani Alexander, and I'm a software developer.
 My passion is to create user-friendly applications using a combination of frontend and backend technologies.
-I specialize in React, and I have recently developed a strong interest in TypeScript, React-Native, and Blockchain.
+I specialize in React, and I have recently developed a strong interest in TypeScript, React-Native, PHP, and MySQL.
 I believe that continuous learning is essential in the tech industry, and I always strive to improve my skills.

 - 📫 How to reach me **jelanialexander@ymail.com**